 - Screen candidates carefully.

 The goal of outsourcing is to provide some relief to your team.
-So, it is important to give the screening process the attention it deserves.
-Naturally, you will seek out candidates that have the right skills and experience, but they should also have good chemistry with your team and be trustworthy.
+So, it is crucial to give the screening process the attention it deserves.
+Naturally, you will seek candidates with the right skills and experience, but they should also have good chemistry with your team and be trustworthy.

 - Expect some onboarding time.